Shelby County DA drops cases worked by officers charged in Tyre Nichols death

-MEMPHIS, Tenn. — The Shelby County District Attorney’s Office is reportedly dropping cases that were worked by the five former officers who were charged in the death of Tyre Nichols.
+MEMPHIS, Tenn.
+(WREG) — The Shelby County District Attorney’s Office reportedly dropped cases that were worked by the five former officers who were charged in the death of Tyre Nichols.

-According to the DA’s office, at least 30 of the criminal cases involving former officers Tadarrius Bean, Justin Smith, Desmond Mills, Demetrius Haley, and Emmit Martin have been dropped.
+The DA’s office announced Thursday at least 30 of the criminal cases involving former officers Tadarrius Bean, Justin Smith, Desmond Mills, Demetrius Haley, and Emmit Martin have been dropped.

 The DA’s office reportedly began reviewing the officers’ cases following their indictment and ultimately reviewed nearly 100 cases.